 Increase the right limits

-Large-document support usually requires adjusting several settings together.
+Large-document support usually requires you to adjust several settings together.

 The most relevant settings are: